← Back to Blog

 Management Time:

 You have to supervise them, set KPIs, review work, handle conflicts.
-That's your time, and it costs money.
+That's your time, and it has a real dollar value attached to it.

 Hybrid Option: Fractional In-House